open-source-labs/Spearmint/README.md

 # How it works

-1. On the initial screen, load your application to start creating tests.
+1. On the initial screen, a user is prompt to login or sign up.
+Once logged in choose your file and load your application to start creating tests.

 ![](/public/mainPage.png)

 2. Utilize our auto-complete, drop-down options, and tooltips features to easily create arrangement, action, and assertion test statements for React; reducer, action creator, asynchronous action creator, and middleware test statements for Redux; and hooks, context, and endpoint test statements.
+Spearmint can save test templates for future use for logged in user.

 ![](/public/generateTest.png)